apollographql/apollo-client/docs/source/development-testing/developer-tooling.md

 ```

 For more information on Swift SDKs, see [Apollo iOS](https://www.apollographql.com/docs/ios/) for details on the mapping from GraphQL results to Swift classes, as well as runtime support for executing queries and mutations.
 For Scala, see [React Apollo Scala.js](https://www.apollographql.com/docs/scalajs/) for details on how to use generated Scala code in a Scala.js app with Apollo Client.

+### Validation

+The Apollo CLI can validate operations and schemas to ensure that changes to a data graph do not break an existing client and future clients will work with a future data graph.

+The [documentation schema validation](https://www.apollographql.com/docs/graph-manager/schema-validation/) describes how to setup the workflow.
+For more information about operation validation, run `apollo help client:check`.